 1970, Lou Reed and the Velvet Underground performed together for the last time at the New York Club ‘Max’s Kansas City’.
 Reed worked as a typist for his father for the next two years, at $40 per week.

-1986, Sigue Sigue Sputnik came up with an idea to sell advertising space between the tracks on their forthcoming new album.
-It was a non-starter.
+1986, Sigue Sigue Sputnik came up with an idea to sell advertising space between the tracks on their upcominig record.
+It didn’t work and didn’t sell anything!

-August 23rd birthdays include Rick Springfield, US singer, songwriter, Edwyn Collins, singer, songwriter, producer, Orange Juice and Julian Casablancas, guitarist, singer, songwriter from American rock band The Strokes.
+August 23rd birthdays include Rick Springfield, Keith Moon of The Who, Happy Monday head Shaun Ryder, Edwyn Collins, and Julian Casablancas, of The Strokes.